 Research from National Bureau of Economic Research found that between ages 25 and 45 the gender pay gap for college graduates, which starts at nearly zero, widens by 55 percentage points.
 The gap is slightly smaller for those without college degrees, at 28 percentage points.

 Shelton brought the idea to the rest of the executive team and earned their buy-in for a babies-at-work program.
 From there, all employees at the Girl Scouts of Greater Iowa were invited to discuss the program in an open forum, where anyone could air their support or concerns about it.
-Shelton says afterwards they sent around an anonymous survey for anyone who may have felt uncomfortable speaking up in the meeting.
+Shelton says afterward they sent around an anonymous survey for anyone who may have felt uncomfortable speaking up in the meeting.

 “People may have sensitivities about being around babies–anything from struggles with infertility to chronic migraines,” Shelton says.
 “To make a move like this, we needed the whole culture in the workplace to feel united and move forward together.
 We wanted to make sure people had input and that we could learn and grow together.”